J.

 The Detroit version of Woodrow was pretty much a carbon copy of the Cleveland

 show.
+Why mess around with such an endearing concept?
 The puppets were

-simplistic but charming, due largely to the vocal talents of Lawson Deming, who
+simplistic but charming due largely to the vocal talents of Lawson Deming, who

 would ultimately become the legendary Detroit vampire movie host Sir Graves